koppor/ghprcomment/README.md

 ### GitHub workflow

 One needs to create a GitHub workflow running within the repository context.
-For that, create a new GitHub workflow:
+For that, create a new GitHub workflow triggered by the other workflow.
+You need to adapt a) the name of the triggering workflow (`Check` in the example) and b) the repository where it should be commented (`koppor/workflow-comment-test`) in the example.

 ```yaml
 name: Comment on PR